desmosinc/policies/privacy-policy.md

 **Summary**: We are committed to protecting your privacy as described in this Privacy Policy.

 Desmos, Inc. (“**we**” or “**Desmos**”) is committed to protecting your privacy.
-This Privacy Policy describes our collection and use of personal information collected from visitors to our website and our mobile application(s) (collectively, our “**Service**”), including the following Services offered at desmos.com, our mobile apps and any other website, app, or online service which links to this Privacy Policy. "**You**" or “**your**” means a visitor or a user (whether logged in or not) of our Service.
+This Privacy Policy describes our collection and use of personal information collected from visitors to our website and our mobile application(s) (collectively, our “**Service**”), including the Services offered at desmos.com, our mobile apps and any other website, app, or online service which links to this Privacy Policy. "**You**" or “**your**” means a visitor or a user (whether logged in or not) of our Service.

 This Privacy Policy is incorporated into and is subject to our [Terms of Service](/terms), which governs your use of the Services.